sashang/titan/legal/privacy-policy.md

 release when your image is used in an item made available on our Site.
 How we use personal information

-###We will use your personal information:
+### We will use your personal information:
 To fulfil a contract, or take steps linked to a contract: in particular, in facilitating and processing transactions that take place on the Site, like where you purchase an item from our marketplace.
 Where this is necessary for purposes which are in our, or third parties’, legitimate interests.
-These interests include: operating the Site;
+These interests include:
+- operating the Site;
-providing you with services described on the Site;
+- providing you with services described on the Site;
-verifying your identity when you sign in to any of our Site;
+- verifying your identity when you sign in to any of our Site;
-responding to support tickets, and helping facilitate the resolution of any disputes;
+- responding to support tickets, and helping facilitate the resolution of any disputes;
-updating you with operational news and information about our Site and services e.g. to notify you about changes to our Site, website disruptions or security updates;
+- updating you with operational news and information about our Site and
+- services e.g. to notify you about changes to our Site, website disruptions or security updates;
-carrying out technical analysis to determine how to improve the Site and services we provide;
+- carrying out technical analysis to determine how to improve the Site and services we provide;
-monitoring activity on the Site, e.g. to identify potential fraudulent activity and to ensure compliance with the user terms that apply to the Site;
+- monitoring activity on the Site, e.g. to identify potential fraudulent activity and to ensure compliance with the user terms that apply to the Site;
-managing our relationship with you, e.g. by responding to your comments or queries submitted to us on the Site or asking for your feedback or whether you want to participate in a survey;
+- managing our relationship with you, e.g. by responding to your comments or queries submitted to us on the Site or asking for your feedback or whether you want to participate in a survey;
-managing our legal and operational affairs (including, managing risks relating to content and fraud matters);
+- managing our legal and operational affairs (including, managing risks relating to content and fraud matters);
-training Tewtin staff about how to best serve our user community;
+- training Tewtin staff about how to best serve our user community;
-improving our products and services;
+- improving our products and services;
-providing general administrative and performance functions and activities; and processing your job application to Tewtin.
+- providing general administrative and performance functions and activities; and
+- processing your job application to Tewtin.

-###We will not use your personal information for:
+### We will not use your personal information for:
-providing you with marketing information about products and services which we feel may interest you;
+- providing you with marketing information about products and services which we feel may interest you;
-advertising that appear on the Site – where this involves the use of cookies or similar technologies – in order to provide a more personalised experience; and reselling of data (voice, video or text) generated while using the Site
+- advertising that appear on the Site – where this involves the use of cookies or similar technologies – in order to provide a more personalised experience; and
+- reselling of data (voice, video or text) generated while using the Site

-###Where you give us consent:
+### Where you give us consent:
-For purposes which are required by law.
+- For purposes which are required by law.
-For the purpose of responding to requests by government, a court of law, or law enforcement authorities conducting an investigation.
+- For the purpose of responding to requests by government, a court of law, or law enforcement authorities conducting an investigation.

-##When we disclose your personal information
+## When we disclose your personal information

 We will disclose personal information to the following recipients: if applicable, authors of any items or services made available to you, so they can facilitate support and license validation, who maybe located in any of the countries our products are available in;
-subcontractors and service providers who assist us in connection with the ways we use personal information (as set out above), in particular: website hosting providers which are located in Australia, US and UK; technical and customer support services which are located in Australia, Canada, Philippines, Poland, Mexico, Romania, UK and the US; recruitment agencies which are located in Australia, US and Mexico; marketing and analytics services which are located in the US; security and fraud prevention services which are located in the US; subscription management services which are located in the US; payment processing services which are located in the US, UK and Australia; identification verification services located in the UK; and operational tooling services which are located in the US.
+subcontractors and service providers who assist us in connection with the ways we use personal information (as set out above), in particular: website hosting providers which are located in Australia, US and UK; technical and customer support services which are located in Australia, UK and the US;
+recruitment agencies which are located in Australia;
+marketing and analytics services which are located in the US;
+security and fraud prevention services which are located in the US;
+subscription management services which are located in the US; payment processing services which are located in the US and Australia;
+identification verification services located in the US; and operational tooling services which are located in the US.
 Noting that our subcontractors and services providers may also transfer and access such information from other countries in which they have operations. our professional advisers (lawyers, accountants, financial advisers etc.) which are located in Australia;
 regulators and government authorities in connection with our compliance procedures and obligations;
 a purchaser or prospective purchaser of all or part of our assets or our business, and their professional advisers, in connection with the purchase;
 a third party to respond to requests relating to a criminal investigation or alleged or suspected illegal activity;
 a third party, in order to enforce or defend our rights, or to address financial or reputational risks;
-a rights holder in relation to an allegation of intellectual property  infringement or any other infringement; and other recipients where we are authorised or required by law, or requests by government, a court of law, or law enforcement authorities, to do so.
+a rights holder in relation to an allegation of intellectual property  infringement or any other infringement;
+and other recipients where we are authorised or required by law, or requests by government, a court of law, or law enforcement authorities, to do so.

-##Where we transfer and/or store your personal information
+## Where we transfer and/or store your personal information

 We are based in Australia so your data will be processed in Australia.
 Some of the recipients we have described, and to whom we disclose your personal